 The Finance Industry

-The crypto finance industry has flourished since the beginning of Decentralized Finance.
+The crypto finance industry has flourished since the beginning of Decentralised Finance.
 It allowed crypto holders to earn passive income with liquidity and staking pools as they could access services that allowed crypto loans and credit cards.

 Dollar Cost Averaging